MarquesJ8023/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware is an array of functions, and routing becomes a bit easier with express.

 - [ ] Describe Middleware?

+Used to add extra functionality to an application, and provides a way to extend features provided by express.
+They are implemented as functions that handle one aspect of an application.

 - [ ] Describe a Resource?

+Anything that is important enough to be referenced as a thing in itself.
+Something that can be stored on a computer, such as a document.
+Everything is a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+The resource and code.
+Status 200.

 - [ ] How can we partition our application into sub-applications?

+With the use of routers, by breaking it down into separate files and folders.

 ## Project Setup